 A house with no fireplace is a house without a heart – Gladys Taber

-Fireplaces not only serve a practical purpose of bringing warmth to your home, but they offer a relaxing and cheerful place to cosy up around with family and friends.
+Fireplaces not only serve the practical purpose of bringing warmth to your home, but they offer a relaxing and cheerful place to cozy up around with family and friends.
 It’s a place to snuggle up with a book and a cup of cocoa, a place to warm your toes after a long day.